andrekantunes/kaggle-courses/README.md

 ### Lessons

-1. Creating, reading and writing data
+1. Creating, Reading and Writing data
-2. Indexing, selecting and assigning data
+2. Indexing, Selecting and Assigning data
+3. Summary Functions and Maps
+4. Grouping and Sorting
+5. Data Types and Missing Values
+6. Renaming and Combining